 If you agree, please so indicate in the space provided below and return one executed copy of this letter to the Company.

-By: s/Stephen A. Rayburn Stephen A. Rayburn Director and Chief Negotiator The Union is in agreement.
+By: s/Stephen A. Rayburn

+Stephen A. Rayburn

+Director and Chief Negotiator

-LOCAL UNION NO. 1245, INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS,
+LOCAL UNION NO. 1245, INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, AFL-CIO

-AFL-CIO